 - 1. Record the name and position of member of staff against whom the allegation or complaint has been made. - 2.
 Verbal complaints should be backed up in writing by the complainant if appropriate; some may require immediate action that does not allow time for this to happen. - 3.
-It is important to identify who made the complaint and whether it was received first-hand or is a concern that is passed on from somebody else.
+It is important to identify who made the complaint and whether it was received firsthand or is a concern that is passed on from somebody else.
 If this is the case it is better that you receive the information first-hand.
 If a parent, carer or a member of staff at Bright Beginnings makes a complaint against you it must be passed immediately to your line manager. - 4.
 Record the full name, age and date of birth of the child. - 5.
 The address recorded should be the address at which the child lives with the main carer. - 6.
 If there are one or more alleged incidents, be specific as possible about dates that they are alleged to have happened. - 7.
 Check the attendance register/diary of work to see if the child was present/seen on that day and the shift patterns of the staff member involved to see if they were working at that time.
 This will confirm the likelihood of the incident having taken place. - 8.
 If you have received the complaint in writing attach it to the checklist.
 You can then summarise it on the form. - 9.
 Any other information should be factual.
 It will be helpful if you can confirm things such as the level of contact that the staff member has with the child and any other minor concerns that may have been raised previously.
 Do not attempt to investigate the complaint yourself unless the LADO has handed back this responsibility to the employer. - 10.
-Remember that if an allegation of abuse is made against a member of our staff you must inform the designated safeguarding lead who will contact the LADO for further advice. - 11.
-Ofsted must be informed if an allegation is made against a member of our staff, even if the LADO decides no further action is required.
+Remember that if an allegation of abuse is made against a member of our staff you must inform the Designated Safeguarding Lead who will contact the LADO for further advice. - 11.Ofsted must be informed if an allegation is made against a member of our staff, even if the LADO decides no further action is required.
 Ofsted may do their own investigation to ensure that registration requirements are being met. - 12.
 Make a note of any actions the LADO or Ofsted advise you to take and the date or times at which you implemented them. - 13.
-If the allegation is against one of the designated safeguarding leads then you should speak to Ann Komzolik or a member of the College safeguarding team (contact details are on the College's website) who will follow the procedures above.
+If the allegation is against one of the Designated Safeguarding Leads then you should speak to Rhiannon Hughes, the Head of the College Welfare and Safeguarding Team, Rebecca Skinner or the College Human Resources Manager, Kerrie Francis.